SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Enabling_TLS_encryption.md

 uid: Enabling_TLS_encryption
 ---

-# Enabling TLS encryption
+# Enabling TLS encryption for serial communication

-From DataMiner 10.0.2 onwards, it is possible to enable TLS encryption on a DMA.
-When this is done, SSL/TLS encryption can be enabled when a TCP/IP element is created or edited.
+From DataMiner 10.0.2 onwards, it is possible to enable TLS encryption on elements that behave as a server (e.g. Smart Serial).
+When this is enabled, TLS encryption can be enabled when a TCP/IP element is created or edited.

 To enable TLS encryption, do the following on every DMA in the DMS that is to contain such elements: